Efficient Learning of Quantum States Prepared With Few Non-Clifford Gates: Abstract

 \section{Abstract}

-We give an algorithm that efficiently learns a quantum state prepared by Clifford gates and $O(\log(n))$ non-Clifford gates.
-Specifically, for an $n$-qubit state $\ket{\psi}$ prepared with at most $t$ non-Clifford gates, we show that $\poly(n,2^t,1/\eps)$ time and copies of $\ket{\psi}$ suffice to learn $\ket{\psi}$ to trace distance at most $\eps$.
-This result follows as a special case of an algorithm for learning states with large \textit{stabilizer dimension}, where a quantum state has stabilizer dimension $k$ if it is stabilized by an abelian group of $2^k$ Pauli operators.
+We give a pair of algorithms that efficiently learn a quantum state prepared by Clifford gates and $O(\log n)$ non-Clifford gates.
+Specifically, for an $n$-qubit state $\ket{\psi}$ prepared with at most $t$ non-Clifford gates, our algorithms use $\poly(n,2^t,1/\eps)$ time and copies of $\ket{\psi}$ to learn $\ket{\psi}$ to trace distance at most $\eps$.

+The first algorithm for this task is more efficient, but requires entangled measurements across two copies of $\ket{\psi}$.
+The second algorithm uses only single-copy measurements at the cost of polynomial factors in runtime and sample complexity.
+Our algorithms more generally learn any state with sufficiently large \textit{stabilizer dimension}, where a quantum state has stabilizer dimension $k$ if it is stabilized by an abelian group of $2^k$ Pauli operators.
 We also develop an efficient property testing algorithm for stabilizer dimension, which may be of independent interest.